gioblu/PJON

 Detailed Introduction

-PJON (Padded Jittering Operative Network) is an experimental, software-defined network protocol developed over 10 years to provide a robust, flexible, and low-cost communication solution for embedded systems.
-Initially conceived as an open-source alternative to i2c and 1-Wire, its capabilities expanded to address use cases typically handled by IP.
-It supports a wide array of microcontrollers and operating systems, operating transparently across various physical media and existing protocols.
-PJON emphasizes reliability, low overhead, and easy extensibility, making it ideal for diverse IoT and embedded applications where efficiency and cost-effectiveness are paramount.
+PJON (Padded Jittering Operative Network) is a decade-long research-backed, experimental, software-defined network protocol.
+Initially conceived as an open-source alternative to i2c and 1-Wire, its capabilities expanded to cover use cases typically handled by IP.
+It boasts a variable footprint and overhead, making it suitable for resource-constrained microcontrollers like ATtiny, ESP32, and STM32, while supporting a wide array of physical media and existing protocols.
+PJON prioritizes reliability, flexibility, and low-cost implementation, making it ideal for robust embedded and IoT communication.